Two Visions of National Security at the Harris-Trump Debate

 Democracy Versus Authoritarianism

 Moderator David Muir asked Trump about the peaceful transfer of power, which, you’ll remember, was not quite so peaceful on Jan.
 6, 2021.
 As outlined by the House Jan.
-6 Committee, and as Muir reminded Trump in his question, the former president watched the violent assault on the Capitol for more than two hours before finally sending out tweets telling his supporters to go home.
+6 committee, and as Muir reminded Trump in his question, the former president watched the violent assault on the Capitol for more than two hours before finally sending out tweets telling his supporters to go home.
 When asked whether he regretted any of his actions on Jan.
 6, Trump would not provide a clear “yes” or “no” answer.

 Instead, he expressed sympathy for the rioters, and then focused his remarks on immigration and border security.
 “This group of people ... have been treated so badly,” he said of the almost 1,500 Jan.
 6 criminal defendants, “I ask, what about all the people that are pouring into our country and killing people? ...
 When are they going to be prosecuted?”

 When asked to return his focus to the events of Jan.
-6, Trump defended himself, saying “I had nothing to do with that,” and shifted the blame onto former House Speaker Nancy Pelosi and Mayor Muriel Bowser of Washington, D.C.
-Trump claimed that it was Pelosi who was responsible for security that day, and that she “didn’t do her job.”
+6, Trump defended himself, saying, “I had nothing to do with that,” and shifted the blame onto former House Speaker Nancy Pelosi and Mayor Muriel Bowser of Washington, D.C.
+Trump claimed that it was Pelosi who was responsible for security that day and that she “didn’t do her job.”

 Harris, in turn, reminded the audience that she was present at the Capitol the day of the attack, and that it was Trump who incited the violent mob.
 Harris, unlike Trump, emphasized the injuries of hundreds and deaths of some Capitol Police officers as a result of the attack.
-Speaking more broadly to the threat of political violence and Trump’s incitement of hateful rhetoric and violent groups, Harris reminded voters of the Unite the Right Rally in Charlottesville, Va, and about his admonition to the Proud Boys to “stand back and stand by” in 2000, and she invited voters to “turn the page,” “stand for our democracy,” and, referring to Trump, “end the approach that is about attacking the foundations of our democracy ‘cause you don’t like the outcome.”
+Speaking more broadly to the threat of political violence and Trump’s incitement of hateful rhetoric and violent groups, Harris reminded voters of the Unite the Right Rally in Charlottesville, Virginia, and about his admonition to the Proud Boys to “stand back and stand by” in 2000, and she invited voters to “turn the page,” “stand for our democracy,” and, referring to Trump, “end the approach that is about attacking the foundations of our democracy ‘cause you don’t like the outcome.”

 Muir then narrowed the conversation to the outcome of the 2020 election—a topic that exists in two separate realities for both Harris and Trump.
 When asked if he would acknowledge his loss in 2020, Trump refused, and repeated the false claims about fraudulent elections that he has been peddling for years.
 “There’s so much proof” that the election was stolen “and they should have been sent back to the legislatures for approval,” he said.
 Muir pointed out that judges in 60 cases brought by Trump and his allies determined that there was no widespread fraud.
 Trump insisted, “I'll show you Georgia and I'll show you Wisconsin and I'll show you Pennsylvania and I'll show you—we have so many facts and statistics.”

 Harris, in response, reminded voters that Trump did, in fact, lose the election, and she emphasized the danger that his rhetoric and efforts to overturn the results in 2020 pose to American democracy: “We cannot afford to have a president of the United States who attempts, as he did in the past, to upend the will of the voters in a free and fair election.”
-The vice president emphasized Trump’s outright refusal to accept the fact of his loss, explaining that this doesn’t just endanger American democracy: “world leaders are laughing at Donald Trump.”
-Turning to the former president, Harris explained that Trump’s repeated denial of his loss of the election and in court, “leads one to believe that perhaps we do not have in the candidate to my right the temperament or the ability to not be confused about fact.”
+The vice president emphasized Trump’s outright refusal to accept the fact of his loss, explaining that this doesn’t just endanger American democracy: “World leaders are laughing at Donald Trump.”
+Turning to the former president, Harris explained that Trump’s repeated denial of his loss of the election and in court “leads one to believe that perhaps we do not have in the candidate to my right the temperament or the ability to not be confused about fact.”

 Trump took Harris’s mention of world leaders to point out his endorsement from Viktor Orban, the authoritarian prime minister of Hungary.
 Orban, according to Trump, characterized the former president as “the most respected, most feared person” among world leaders—including China, Russia, and North Korea—and said that “we had no problems when Trump was president.”
-Later on in the debate, Harris pushed back on this point, accusing Trump of favoring international enemies, such as Orban and Russian president Vladimir Putin, rather than American allies “because you adore strongmen instead of caring about democracy.”
+Later on in the debate, Harris pushed back on this point, accusing Trump of favoring international enemies, such as Orban and Russian President Vladimir Putin, rather than American allies “because you adore strongmen instead of caring about democracy.”

 The Rule of Law